|For the unmet coauthor|

 The briefing begins:

 Spock and Odo are in conflict from word one.
-Spock begins to speak, but Odo cuts him off, and begins interrogating the crew instead!
+Spock begins to welcome everyone to the mission briefing and orientation, but then defers quietly, as Odo cuts him off, and begins interrogating the crew instead!
 This quickly becomes an emotionally charged event, as they are all skillfully manipulated by Odo.

 Sam is like an open book.
 He's just pissed off at whatever ruse that has brought him here.
 Diotima is simply concerned for Sam.
 Odo is most effective, until he gets to the Vulcan DR. SELAR.
 Selar sits unperturbed like a stone.
 No response can be elicited by Odo save for direct responses to questions about her rank, security clearance, qualifications, and so on.
 No personal response what so ever, not even a real opinion.
 Only information already in her dossier.